Welcome to Posnack Lower School

 Meet Principal Brenda Stein

 Brenda Stein is the Posnack Lower School Principal.
 She holds Bachelor’s and Master’s degrees in Elementary Education from the University of Florida.
 Mrs. Stein has over 20 years of teaching experience and has been teaching in the Posnack Lower School for the last decade.
-She is the 2016-2017 Links to Learning Aleph Award recipient.
 To contact Mrs. Stein, email firstname.lastname@example.org or call 954-583-6100 ext 642.

 Students in Kindergarten through 4th grade use iPads to enhance their daily learning experiences.
 Sets of iPads housed in portable carts (COWS – Computers on Wheels) are just a fingertip away.
 This allows students to be more actively engaged in the tools we use daily to bring the world into the classroom.
 Our teachers strive to further engage learners and to better meet the individual needs of each student.
 Technology creates the opportunity to make essential review fun and exciting and to provide enrichments for those ready to move onward and upward.
 In short, this technology brings limitless resources to our students.There is no denying that we live in a technology dependent world.
 Thanks to the generosity of a caring donor, Posnack provides students with innovative technology, from Kindergarten through Grade 5.
 Students experience Posnack’s outstanding curriculum in a true 21st-century environment.